 - Millwall Football Club stadium which currently provides capacity for approximately 20,000 spectators.
 Surface car parking and hardstanding areas surround the stadium.
 Fencing marks the boundary of this land.
 Vehicular access to this land is currently via Stockholm Road and Zampa Road. - The Millwall Community Trust at The Lions Centre which provides sports facilities for the local community.
 Vehicular access to this area is via Zampa Road and Bolina Road. - The Orion Industrial Estate, a triangular area of land currently occupied by industrial and light industrial buildings.
 It is accessed directly from Surrey Canal Road to the south.
-The Thameslink and East London Overground railway lines delineate the western and eastern boundaries of this part of the Development Area. - Excelsior Works, comprising Guild House, Rollins House and various industrial units, located to the southeast of Surrey Canal.
-The area is currently occupied by a number of light industrial and workshop spaces together with a limited number of residential units let on short term tenancies. - Land, formerly occupied by the builders' merchant, Jewsons, which currently accommodates a large single storey light industrial unit to the south west of Surrey Canal Road.
-A continuous run of single storey industrial units located to the north of Surrey Canal Road and south of Stockholm Road.
-These buildings are occupied by a waste transfer station and Hillsong Church as well as The Thunderdome which is home to London Thunder Basketball Club and Fusion Table Tennis Club. - The largely rectangular site to the north-west of the development area is occupied by light industrial uses.
+The Thameslink and East London Overground railway lines delineate the western and eastern boundaries of this part of the Development Area.

+- Excelsior Works, comprising Guild House, Rollins House have historical reference to the area.
+There are then various industrial units, located to the southeast of Surrey Canal.
+The area is currently occupied by a number of light industrial and workshop spaces together with a limited number of residential units let on short term tenancies. - Land, formerly occupied by the builders' merchant, Jewsons, which currently accommodates a large single storey light industrial unit to the south west of Surrey Canal Road. - A continuous run of single storey industrial units located to the north of Surrey Canal Road and south of Stockholm Road.
+These buildings are occupied by a waste transfer station and Hillsong Church as well as The Thunderdome which is home to London Thunder Basketball Club and Fusion Table Tennis Club. - The largely rectangular site to the north west of the Development Area is occupied by light industrial uses, including the Bolina and Enterprise Industrial Estates.
+The site is bounded by Network Rail lines and by Zampa and Bolina Roads.